Israeli cyber security firm Check Point Software Q1 profit tops estimates

-JERUSALEM, May 1 (Reuters) - Check Point Software Technologies CHKP.O reported on Monday higher than expected profit for the first quarter of 2023, boosted by growth in its consolidated cyber security platform that prevents attacks across networks, mobile and the cloud.
+JERUSALEM, May 1 (Reuters) - Check Point Software Technologies CHKP.O reported on Monday higher than expected profit for the first quarter of 2023, overcoming a weaker economy on growth in its consolidated cyber security platform that prevents attacks across networks, mobile and the cloud.

 The Israeli-based company said it earned $1.80 per diluted share excluding one-off items in the January-March period, up 15% from $1.57 a year earlier.
 Revenue grew 4% to $566 million.